A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Doctrine 01: Federation vs Integration in Mission Networks

-- Doctrine 02: Distributed Decisions Increase Alignment, Speed, and Resilience
+- Doctrine 02: Well-Designed Distributed Decisions Increase Speed, Alignment, and Resilience

 - Doctrine 08: Clear Intent Compresses Ambiguity, Reduces Conflict, and Accelerates Action